 Instructions on how to clear the "Secure Boot Violation" error on a Redbird Simulator.

-If you see the following message after Windows Update KB3133977:
+The following message may appear when your system boots after applying Windows Update KB3133977:

 "The system found unauthorized changes on the firmware, operating system, or UEFI drivers.
 Press [OK] to run the next boot device, or enter directly to BIOS Setup if there are no other boot devices installed.
 Go to BIOS Setup > Boot and change the current boot device into other secured boot devices."